CAROLINA B. LOPEZ

 Alfredo De Ioannes, Universidad Católica de Chile, Santiago (1993-1995)

-Alfredo taught me immunology as an undergrad and then took me in his lab for my Master Thesis.
+Alfredo taught me immunology as an undergrad and then took me in his lab for my master's thesis.
 Our research was on the mechanisms mediating the contact dermatitis to Urushiols, the oily organic allergen from Poison Ivy.

 In addition to providing me with a solid foundation in immunology, both on and off the bench, he spent countless hours explaining how things worked...
 I vividly remember him in front of a centrifuge explaining how the break worked, and when (and when not to!) use it.